ReDI-School/java-intermediate-berlin-2020-spring-website/docs/lessons/09-interitance.md

 ## Goals
 - Understand what is Inheritance and why do we need it
 - Understand what is Overriding
-- Understand what is difference between Overriding and Overloading
+- Understand what is the difference between Overriding and Overloading
 - Create Classes with hierarchy
 - Create overridden methods and constructors